 Martin continues to collaborate with a dazzling array of people from across the musical spectrum: Jackson Browne, Martin Taylor, June Tabor, Richard Hawley, Bonnie Raitt, Danny Thompson, David Hidalgo, Danú, Richard Thompson and Dom Flemons are among the great musicians he has worked with.

 In recent years, he has been a lynchpin in the award-winning Full English, The Elizabethan Sessions and, in 2015, recorded Murmurs, an exciting new album with Andy Cutting and Nancy Kerr.
-Martin’s eagerly awaited new solo album entitled Trails and Tribulations will be released 1st September 2017 on Topic Records.
+Martin’s latest solo album entitled Trails and Tribulations was released in September 2017 on Topic Records.
 Album guests include Andy Cutting, Kathryn Tickell, Nancy Kerr and John Smith.
+In September 2019 Topic Records will release Martin’s new album ‘Rooted’, a mixture of Simpson originals and traditional songs and tunes with guest appearances from friends old and new.
+As ever Martin is pushing in new directions, expect exquisite ensemble playing and solo magic.

 A virtuoso player without question, but above all Martin Simpson conveys his diverse treasure trove of material from the heart, performing with rare subtlety, intensity and honesty.
 A true master of his art.